Anthony W. England: Post-NASA career

 England was the dean of the College of Engineering and Computer Science and professor of electrical engineering and computer science at the University of Michigan–Dearborn.
 He is also a professor of electrical engineering and computer science and atmospheric, oceanic, and of space sciences in the College of Engineering at the University of Michigan, Ann Arbor.
+England also served as a member of the Michigan Pipeline Safety Advisory Board and the Mackinac Straits Corridor Authority.

 Personal

-England was married for 51 years to his childhood sweetheart, Kathi (Kreutz) until her death in 2013 and has two daughters, Heidi and Heather.
-He has five grandchildren.
+England was married for 51 years to his childhood sweetheart, Kathi (Kreutz) until her death in 2013 and has two daughters: Heidi and Heather.
+He has five grandchildren: Brandi, Spenser, Charlene, Brock, Sage..
 His recreational interests include sailing and amateur radio.

 England's career is chronicled in the book NASA's Scientist-Astronauts by David Shayler and Colin Burgess.